EifelIvy/AnalogAnzeige_FTUI/README.md

 * data-unit:		  unit for gauge, e.g. "V-" or "W~"
 * data-mintext:	  text on left side , e.g. "GRID In" or "charge"
 * data-maxtext:	  text on right side , e.g. "GRID out" or "discharge"
+* data-step:	    see knob-widget: measurement accuracy of [device:reading] : default=1 (e.g. 143) ; 0.01 (e.g. 143.65)

-Use CSS-class to force "readonly" and outfit style (big/normal/small).
+Use CSS-class to force "readonly" and design style (big/normal/small).